SNOWMOBILE ACCIDENT – MN LAWYERS

 YOUR RIGHTS AFTER A SNOWMOBILE ACCIDENT INJURY

-Every year potential clients call our office to ask a lawyer what their rights are after they have been injured in a snowmobile crash in MN, either because their snowmobile was hit by a car or another snowmobile, or because they were a passenger on a snowmobile and the driver caused the accident.
-If you are hit by a car or truck on your snowmobile, our injury lawyers can make sure you are compensated by the driver’s automobile insurance if they were at fault.
-You will also be entitled to No-Fault benefits for your medical bills and lost wages.
+Every year potential clients call our office to ask an attorney what their rights are after they have been injured in a snowmobile crash in MN, either because their snowmobile was hit by a car or another snowmobile, or because they were a passenger on a snowmobile and the driver caused the accident.
+If you are hit by a car or truck on your snowmobile, our injury lawyers in MN can make sure you are compensated by the driver’s automobile insurance if they were at fault.
+When a car is involved the snowmobile accident you will also be entitled to No-Fault benefits for your medical bills and lost wages.
 If you are hit by another snowmobile or are injured because you are a passenger and your driver causes the accident, either from tipping or crashing, you may be entitled to compensation from the snowmobile driver’s insurance on the snowmobile or possibly their homeowner’s insurance.
-These cases usually require a thorough investigation, so you should call our office and speak with an experienced snowmobile accident attorney for a free consultation as soon as possible after the accident.
+These cases usually require a thorough investigation, so you should call our office and speak with an experienced snowmobile accident lawyer for a free consultation as soon as possible after the accident.

-If you are driving your snowmobile and you cause the accident, you generally will not be able to receive any compensation.
+If you are driving your snowmobile and you cause the accident, you generally will not be able to receive any compensation other than your own health insurance.
 However, if there is an automobile involved in your snowmobile crash, you may be able to get no-fault automobile benefits to pay for your medical bills and lost wages – even though you were on a snowmobile and even though you were at fault.
 This is a complicated area of the law, so you should call one of our top MN snowmobile accident lawyers for a free consultation if you are on a snowmobile and are injured because of contact with a car or truck.

 SNOWMOBILE ACCIDENT BECAUSE OF SOMEONE’S PROPERTY